Rust-SDL2/rust-sdl2/README.md

 # Installation

-If you're using [cargo](http://crates.io/) to manage your project, just add these lines to your Cargo.toml:
+If you're using [cargo](http://crates.io/) to manage your project, you can download through Crates.io:

+    [dependencies]
+    sdl2 = "0.0.1"

+Alternatively, pull it from GitHub

     [dependencies.sdl2]
     git = "https://github.com/AngryLawyer/rust-sdl2"